 Visit the beautiful coastal town of Cascais

 Cascais is a popular coastal town south of Praia da Ursa.
 You can easily reach Cascais from Lisbon, and plenty of cafes and restaurants are in town.
 Praia da Ribeira, Parque Marechal Carmona, the lighthouse Santa Marta, and Boca do Inferno are some highlights.
-From Cascais, it’s also easy to reach Praia do Guincho.
-Perfect for a day in the sand and surfing!

-Hotels close to the Sintra coast
+Hotels on the Sintra coast

-You might be wondering if you can find some hotels around Praia da Ursa.
-At Ursa Beach, there are no hotels, but there are some stunning accommodations nearby.
 Check the map below or take a look at Charm Nature, for example.
 They have a beautiful pool, and you’re surrounded by nature!
 WOT Sintra Sarrazola is another gem in nature, and the gardens are stunning.
 Chalet O Amorzinho offers sea views, cosy rooms and a swimming pool.

 FAQ